 Revolutionizing the Bloomberg Terminal with ASKB

-To combat this data deluge, Bloomberg is introducing ASKB (pronounced "ask-bee"), a chatbot-style interface designed to sit atop its existing infrastructure.
-This shift moves the platform away from purely command-line interactions toward a system powered by a basket of diverse large language models.
+To combat information overload, Bloomberg is introducing ASKB (pronounced "ask-bee"), a chatbot-style interface designed to sit atop its existing infrastructure.
+This evolution moves the platform away from purely command-line interactions toward a system powered by a basket of diverse large language models.
 The core objective is to allow users to bypass tedious manual retrieval using natural language prompts.

 The capabilities currently being tested in the beta include: